celestebrant/library-of-books/README.md

-# Docker-SQL demo
+# Library of Books

-This project is for practicing the creation of a MySQL database in a docker container in Golang.
+This project is a back-end application for a library.
+It contains an initialisation of a MySQL database into a docker container.

+It is possible to:
+* Register a book to the library

+This project is not yet complete and the following features shall be added in due course:
+* Ability for a customer to take out a book
+* Ability for a customer to return a book
+* Alert customers if the book due date has been reached
+* Charge customers a fee for overdue books
+* Ban customers from taking out books

 Instructions
 1. Ensure the docker engine is running on your machine.
 In Mac, open the Docker application.